Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 Consider a connected component in the non-core factor graph consisting of a cycle with trees hanging from it.
 Our analysis proceeds in three steps:

 \begin{enumerate} \item We first prove that clause-variable and variable-clause messages of the form $\alpha \to \beta$ where $\alpha \to \beta$ lead from the trees to the cycle, converge weakly correctly w.r.t. the planted assignment.
-In the case that the component has no cycles, this concludes the proof. \item Then, using a refined case analysis, we show that the messages along the cycle also converge $\whp$, this time not necessarily to the planted assignment, but to some satisfying assignment which agrees with the already converged messages. \item Finally, we conclude by showing that messages from the cycles to the trees converge.
-Moreover, this will imply that convergence will be to values consistent with the values converged to in step~(a), and that hence that all messages in the connected component converge correctly according to some satisfying assignment. \end{enumerate}
+In the case that the component has no cycles, this concludes the proof. \item Then, using a refined case analysis, we show that the messages along the cycle also converge $\whp$, this time not necessarily to the planted assignment, but to some satisfying assignment which agrees with the already converged messages. \item We conclude by showing that messages in the direction from the cycle to the trees converge.
+Finally we show that together, all messages (including parts $(a)$ and $(b)$) in the connected component converge correctly according to some satisfying assignment. \end{enumerate}

 Consider the factor graph $F$ induced by the simplified formula.
 A {\em cycle} in $F$ is a collection $x_1,C_2,x_3,C_4,\ldots,x_r = x_1$ where $x_i$ and $x_{i+2}$ belong to $C_{i+1}$ for all $i$ (in our description we consider only odd values of $i$) and $x_i \neq x_{i+2}$, $C_{i+1} \neq C_{i+3}$ for all $i$.
 A factor graph $F$ is a {\em tree} if it contains no cycles.
 It is {\em unicyclic} if it contains exactly one cycle.
 Let $x \to C$ be a directed edge of $F$.
 We say that $x \to C$ {\em belongs} to the cycle, if both $x$ and $C$ belong to the cycle.
 For an edge $x \to C$ that does not belong to the cycle, we say that $x \to C$ {\em is directed towards} the cycle if $x$ doesn't belong to the cycle and $C$ lies on the simple path from $x$ to the cycle.
 We say that the edge $x \to C$ is {\em directed away} from the cycle if $C$ doesn't belong to the cycle and $x$ lies on the simple path from the cycle to $C$.
 Similarly we define what it means for an edges $C \to x$ to belong to the cycle, to be directed towards the cycle and to be directed away from the cycle. \begin{prop} Let $F$ be a unicyclic factor graph.
 Then every directed edge of the form $x \to C$ or $C \to x$ either belongs to the cycle, or is directed towards it or directed away from it. \end{prop} \begin{Proof} Recall that the factor graph is an undirected graph, and the direction is associated with the messages.
 Take an edge $x\to C$ (similarly for $C\to x$), if it lies on the cycle, then we are done.
 Otherwise, since the factor graph is connected, consider the path in the tree leading from some element of the cycle to $C$.
 This path is either contained in the path to $x$ or contains it (otherwise there is another cycle).
 In the first case $x\to C$ is directed towards the cycle, and in the latter $x\to C$ is directed away from the cycle. \end{Proof}